Fascist and anti-Fascist violence in Italy (1919–1926)

 The Kingdom of Italy witnessed significant widespread civil unrest and political strife in the aftermath of World War I and the rise of Italian fascism, the far-right movement led by Benito Mussolini, which opposed the rise at the international level of the political left, especially the far-left along with others who opposed fascism.
-This period of unrest was labelled by the Fascists and later by some historians "the Fascist Revolution" (rivoluzione fascista), although the term did not become commonly accepted by Italian historiography.
+This period of unrest was labelled by the Fascists and later by some historians rivoluzione fascista ("Fascist Revolution"), although the term did not become commonly accepted by Italian historiography.

 History

 Fascists and leftists fought on the streets during this period as the two factions competed to gain power in Italy.
 The already tense political environment in Italy escalated into major civil unrest when fascists began attacking their rivals, beginning on 15 April 1919 with fascists attacking the offices of the Italian Socialist Party's newspaper Avanti!

 Violence grew in 1921 with Royal Italian Army officers beginning to assist the fascists with their violence against communists and socialists.
 With the fascist movement growing, anti-fascist of various political allegiances but generally of the international left combined into the Arditi del Popolo (People's Militia) in 1921.
 In 1922, with the threat of a general strike being initiated by anarchists, communists, and socialists, the fascists launched a coup against the second Facta government with the March on Rome, which pressured Prime Minister Luigi Facta to resign and allowed Mussolini to be appointed prime minister of Italy by King Victor Emmanuel III.
 Two months after Mussolini took over as prime minister, fascists attacked and killed members of the local labour movement in Turin in what became known as the 1922 Turin massacre.

 The next act of violence was the assassination of socialist deputy Giacomo Matteotti by the fascist militant Amerigo Dumini in 1924.
 Armando Casalini, a National Fascist Party deputy, was killed on a tramway in retaliation for Matteotti's murder by the anti-fascist Giovanni Corvi.
 This was followed by a fascist takeover of the Italian government and multiple assassination attempts were made against Mussolini in 1926, with the last attempt on 31 October 1926.
 On 9 November 1926, the fascist government initiated emergency powers, which resulted in the arrest of multiple anti-fascists including communist Antonio Gramsci.
 Afterwards, serious opposition to Fascist Italy collapsed.